US, Israel pound Iran as Trump signals willingness to talk to new leadership after Khamenei's death

 The results, the official said, were near-simultaneous strikes, within 60 seconds of one another, in three locations 1,000 miles (1,609 kilometers) from Israel that killed Khamenei and some 40 senior figures, including the head of the Revolutionary Guard and the country’s defense minister.

 Lidman reported from Tel Aviv, Israel; Boak from West Palm Beach, Florida; and Tucker from Washington.
-Associated Press writers Joe Federman in Jerusalem, Sarah El Deeb in Beirut, Amir Radjy in Cairo, Aamer Madhani, Konstantin Toropin, David Klepper and Matthew Lee in Washington, Sam Metz in Ramallah, West Bank, and AP journalists around the world, contributed to this report.
+Associated Press writers Joe Federman in Jerusalem, Sarah El Deeb in Beirut, Amir Radjy in Cairo, Aamer Madhani, Konstantin Toropin, David Klepper and Matthew Lee in Washington, Sam Metz in Ramallah, West Bank, Qassim Abdul-Zahra in Baghdad and AP journalists around the world, contributed to this report.